 Post war, fashion had changed forever.
 Gone were the long corsets and underskirts worn by women pre-1914 and in were the bra, first sold at M&S in 1926 and briefs which replaced them.
 Dresses also became shorter and easier to make and maintain.

-Several innovations were also implemented in-store.
+Several innovations were implemented in-store.
 In 1930 a brand new flagship store at Marble Arch in London was opened and cafe- bars were rolled out across many of its larger shops.
 Food was also beginning to appear in some of these stores by 1931.

 During the Second World War 100 Marks and Spencers stores were hit by German bombs, with sixteen of these being destroyed completely.
 Rationing during these years and afterwards meant that more people, who could afford to, chose to eat out, where these rules did not apply and so more cafe’ bars were built inside the stores.
 Restrictions were also imposed on the amount of material which could be used in clothing.
 Marks and Spencers had to adapt and sell garments, such as utility dresses which could be used for many different occasions.